-- a) Before each meeting of the Board a written notice specifying the business proposed to be transacted shall be delivered to every member, or sent by post to the usual place of residence of each member, so as to be available to members at least three clear days before the meeting.
-The notice shall be signed by the Chairman or by an officer authorised by the Chairman to sign on their behalf.
-Want of service of such a notice on any member shall not affect the validity of a meeting. - In the case of a meeting called by members in default of the Chairman calling the meeting, the notice shall be signed by those members. - No business shall be transacted at the meeting other than that specified on the agenda, or emergency motions allowed under Standing Order 3.6. - A member desiring a matter to be included on an agenda shall make their request in writing to the Chairman at least 10 clear days before the meeting.
-The request should state whether the item of business is proposed to be transacted in the presence of the public and should include appropriate supporting information.
-Requests made less than 10 days before a meeting may be included on the agenda at the discretion of the Chairman. - Before each meeting of the Board a public notice of the time and place of the meeting, and the public part of the agenda, shall be displayed at the Trust's principal offices at least three clear days before the meeting, (required by the Public Bodies (Admission to Meetings) Act 1960 Section 1 (4) (a)).
+- a) Before each meeting of the Board of Directors a notice specifying the business proposed to be transacted shall be delivered to every member, or sent by post to the usual place of residence of each member, so as to be available to members at least three clear days before the meeting.
+The notice shall be signed by the Chair or by an officer authorised by the Chair to sign on their behalf. - b) Failure to receive the notice by any Director shall not affect the validity of a meeting. c) In the case of a meeting called by Directors in default of the Chair calling the meeting, the notice shall be signed by those members and no business shall be transacted at the meeting other than that specified in the notice. - c) Agendas will be sent to Directors three working days before the meeting (plus a weekend) and supporting papers shall accompany the agenda, but will certainly be dispatched no later than three clear days before the meeting, save in emergency.